JanAdamiak/data_science_portfolio/README.md

 1. Learn Geopandas and geopy libraries.
 2. Learn how to do dashboards in Tableau using geolocation data.
-3. Learn how to use LSTM modelling on data with multiple trends seasonalities
+3. Learn how to use LSTM model on a time-series dataset with multiple trends and/or seasonalities